practice / samples:

 2022 – ongoing

-Fluidoria is a Liquid State that has chosen to emerge in our time.
-Quietly, and without seeking confrontation, it is currently filling various structural interstices in society.
+The Liquid State of Fluidoria has chosen to emerge in our time.
+Quietly, and without seeking confrontation, it is currently seeping into various structural interstices in society.

 From a political perspective, Fluidoria constitutes a sovereign supra-national entity.
 In this capacity the Liquid State connects all living beings with one another, thus providing an interface to the non-living that can help humans distinguish organic from artificial life, in order for them to grant rights to the former above the latter.